dairiki/lektor-index-pages/docs/usage/examples.rst

    [category]

-   # index page are rooted at /
+   # index page is rooted at /
    parent_path = /

    # the blog children are what is indexed